cs3org/reva/changelog/unreleased/http-router.md

 The WebDAV service used to route itself, walking the request path segment by segment through nested switches spread over several files, accumulating the base URI as it went and rewriting the URL in place.
-It now declares its entry points, each with the base URI it reports fixed at declaration, and each naming the methods it serves, so a method it does not answer is refused by the router rather than by the handler.
+It now declares its entry points, each with the base URI it reports fixed at declaration and a handler declared per method, so the router picks the operation and refuses a method nobody serves.
 What is left of the walk is one segment read per subtree, for the user, space, share or token its URL carries.

 https://github.com/cs3org/reva/pull/5831